zeal0u5/ryboureCampaign/Items/amulet.md

  resistance to the poion and the poison condition.
-Attunement required. [[Lizee]] has this.
+Attunement required. [[Lizee (in jail)]] has this.